DanielFergisz/FC1307A-PSX-DVR/README.md

 The original FC1307A firmware does not support this command and the PSX rejects the adapter.
 This version adds a proper 512-byte PIO response using the original FC1307A transfer routine.

-The firmware supports SD cards larger than 128 GB and has been successfully tested with a 256 GB card.
+The firmware supports SD cards larger than 128 GB and has been successfully tested with a 256 GB card and 1 TB.

 ## Video